cako/blog/_posts/2018-03-09-julia-fortran.md

 end
 {% endhighlight %}

-So in reality, Julia is really fast because it is relying on special Fortran libraries to do the dirty work.
+In this case, Julia is really fast because it is relying on special Fortran libraries to do the dirty work.

-#### Conclusions and pitfalls
+#### Conclusions
-I hope this post has been able to convince you that using Fortran from Julia is not only easy, it is fast both in termsof implementation and in terms of computational.
+I hope this post has been able to convince you that using Fortran from Julia is not only easy, it is fast both in terms of implementation and in terms of computation.
 It is also important to notice that even though using Fortran is attractive from a performance perspective, native Julia (through standard libraries) can be just as fast.
 Therefore, before you decide to start writing new Fortran code, it might be wise to investigate whether it is possible to reduce the problem to functions in the standard library.

+In this post, I limited myself to a very simplistic scenario where I am passing unidimensional arrays created in Julia, along with their size to a Fortran function.
+In the next post I will explore some dangers, limitations and possible mitigation strategies when dealing with more complex code patterns.